Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • Should never be treated as a clinical-grade report

-Why this matters: Validation determines how confidently a report can be used to guide medication decisions.
-Only the Medication Check (PGx) Report is built for that purpose, presuming it's interpreted by a health professional.
+Why this matters: Validation determines how confidently a report can guide medication decisions.
+Only the Medication Check (PGx) Report is built for that purpose, and only when it is interpreted by a health professional.

 Medication Check (PGx)